 Whereas items such as topography / contours, flood zone classification, wetlands, exterior dimensions of buildings, parking lot striping, location of utilities, etc are excluded from the minimum ALTA survey requirements.

-As a result of a need to show these items on the survey, ALTA/ACSM have compiled a table of optional items called "Table A," which includes such items.
+Because of a need to show these items on the survey, ALTA/ACSM have compiled a table of optional items called "Table A," which includes such items.

 The National Society of Professional Surveyors provides information such as "What Surveyors Do," "When You Need A Surveyor," and Surveyors' Professional Qualifications.
-Its objective is to provide the continuing educations tools needed by surveyors in the changing world of technology.
+Its aim is to provide the continuing educations tools needed by surveyors in the changing world of technology.

 What you need to know before you hire Land Surveyors